Alfred Vargas

 Alfredo Paolo Dumlao Vargas III (born October 24, 1979) is a Filipino politician, actor, and model serving as a councilor of Quezon City from the 5th district since 2022.
 He previously served as a city councilor from the 2nd district from 2010 to 2013 and as representative from the 5th district from 2013 to 2022.
 As an actor, he is known for his portrayal of Aquil and Amarro in the Encantadia franchise.

-Biography and career
+Biography

+Early life and education

-Vargas was born on October 24, 1979, in Quezon City to Alfredo "Freddieboy" Vargas Jr. and Atty.
-Susana Dumlao-Vargas.
+Vargas was born on October 24, 1979, in Quezon City to Alfredo "Freddieboy" Vargas Jr. and Susana Dumlao-Vargas.

 He graduated in A.B.
 Management Economics in Ateneo de Manila University.
 For his graduate studies, he went to the University of the Philippines Diliman and earned his master's degree in Public Administration.

+Acting career

 As an actor, he started his career as a member of ABS-CBN Star Magic (formerly Star Circle) acting workshop Batch 10.
 From there, he had his TV role in the drama soap opera, Pangako Sa 'Yo, from the same network.
 But this Ateneo de Manila graduate was acting in theatre long before the talent scouts lured him into television.
 He was also a front man of his own band, Privado.

 He was working on a GMA soap opera, which turned out to be Kambal, Karibal while still balancing his congressional work.